Oscar N. Onyema: Birth and education

-Oscar Onyema was born in Nigeria to the family of His Royal Majesty Eze V. B. C. Onyema III, the Eze Onyema III of Ogwu-Ikpele.
-He holds an MBA in Finance and Investments from Baruch College, New York City.
-He received his bachelor degree in Computer Engineering from Obafemi Awolowo University, Ile-Ife, Nigeria.
+Oscar Onyema was born in Nigeria, to the family of His Royal Majesty Eze V. B. C. Onyema III, the Eze Onyema III of Ogwu-Ikpele.
+He received his bachelor degree in Computer Engineering from Obafemi Awolowo University, Ile-Ife, Nigeria and an MBA in Finance and Investments from Baruch College, New York City.
 He attended Harvard Business School's six-week Advanced Management Program.
 Onyema holds Financial Industry Regulatory Authority Series 7, 24, and 63 licenses, and is active in Security Traders Association of New York, and Securities Industry and Financial Markets Association.

 Professional career

-Onyema is the Group Chief Executive Officer of Nigerian Exchange Group Plc (formerly known as the Nigerian Stock Exchange), an institution that services the largest economy in Africa and champions the development of Africa’s financial markets.
+Onyema is the group chief executive officer of Nigerian Exchange Group Plc (formerly known as the Nigerian Stock Exchange), an institution that services the largest economy in Africa and champions the development of Africa’s financial markets.
 Prior to attaining this position, he was the CEO of The Nigerian Stock Exchange (“NSE”) for 10 years, where he launched a ‘Transformation Agenda’ that revamped the Exchange into a globally competitive securities exchange.
 He implemented several innovations centered on technology, product development and market infrastructure in Nigeria and across Africa, whilst driving stronger regulation and operational efficiencies market-wide, in an effort to develop a more robust and transparent global African capital market.

 Before joining the Nigerian capital market, he served for over 20 years in United States financial markets, managing market structure initiatives, products and securities exchange businesses and the Nigerian information technology sector.

 Onyema has served as Senior Vice President and Chief Administrative Officer of the American Stock Exchange (Amex), which he joined in 2001.
 He was the first person of colour to hold that position.
 He was instrumental in integrating Amex equity business into NYSE Euronext after its acquisition of Amex in 2008.
 He then managed NYSE Amex equity trading business, which he helped position as a premier market for small and mid-cap securities.

 In 2009, Onyema founded Market Strategists LLC and consulted under the Gerson Lehrman Group platform in the United States.
 He successfully completed consultations enabling decision makers at investment firms and corporations better understand products, services, companies, and issues in global financial markets.